aniketfuryrocks/arch-dev-config/README.md

 # Arch Setup Scripts

-> Note : Do not blindly run or use dot files
+> Note : Do not blindly run or use dot files.
->
-> scripts are stress more over my personal workflow
+> Scripts stress more over my personal workflow.
->
-> NVIDIA is prioratised for intel/nvidia machine
+> **NVIDIA** is prioratised for intel/nvidia machine

 ## Order